 Meet people who are changing the way we eat here in Arizona in this collection of highlights from the series so far.
 Mark Tarbell joins chefs in the kitchen, interview restaurant owners, chat with bartenders and celebrate our local food scene.

 Mark heads north to talk – and taste – Arizona wines with Maynard James Keenan at Caduceus Cellars Tasting Room.
 He also tours Terra Farm Manor, a culinary get-away in the Prescott National Forest, and chats with Christina Barrueta about her new book on Arizona wines.

 Visit restaurants that have stood the test of time.
 We’ll visit Durant’s, which has been family-owned since 1950.
-See how it reflects founder Jack Durant’s motto, “Good friends, great stakes and the best booze are the necessities of life.”
+See how it reflects founder Jack Durant’s motto, “Good friends, great steaks and the best booze are the necessities of life.”
 Then ride up to the Handlebar J, a fixture in North Scottsdale since the 1960s that has become a destination for many celebrities and athletes when they come to town.
 Plus, we’ll admire incredible “Show Stopper Shakes” at the Hotel Valley Ho and stop for pie at Rock Springs Café.

 Meet people creating high quality ingredients and get a glimpse into the farming methods they’ve been using across generations.
 Head to Queen Creek to hear the legend of Charles Hayden and how a father-daughter team is re-creating his vision.
 Meet “Mushroom Mike” and see new ways he’s cooking with his urban-grown gourmet mushrooms.
 Mark Tarbell also visits Crow’s Dairy in Buckeye, whose goat cheese is used at an impressive list of resorts and restaurants.